billk-FM/HEC-Commander/RAS-Commander/Consequence_Modeling/DDF_Charts/README.md

 # Building Occupancy Type Charts and Damage Functions

-Below are fragility curves organized by occupancy type, displayed at 70% width and centered, along with their corresponding damage functions.
+Below are fragility curves organized by occupancy type along with tables of the corresponding damage functions.

 <div align="center">